 - 1 cup cheese ( I used cheddar), shredded

-- In a deep pan heat 2 tbsp oil.
+- In a deep pan heat 2 tablespoon oil.
 Slightly pound cardamom,cloves and cinnamon in a mortar and pestle.
 Add Bay leaf and crushed spices to oil.

 - Once the spices are aromatic, add chopped onion and sprinkle little salt.Fry Onion till golden brown in colour.